 Questions about course material such as: How do I do question 3.7 in the textbook?
 What is standard deviation?
-When is the midterm?
+When are the term tests?

 Can be posted on the discussion forums.
 Questions can be posted anonymously (so that the author is anonymous to other students but not to the instructors), if desired.